• Home

 4. Advising (nature of; brief indication of number of students).

-5. Evaluations: for each course, append results for “Student Survey of Teaching” and for Department of French, Francophone & Italian Studies “Written Comments Questionnaire.”
+5. Evaluations: for each course, append results for “Student Survey of Teaching” and for Department of French, Francophone and Italian Studies “Written Comments Questionnaire.”

 1. RESEARCH AND PUBLICATION